 The European Union has a strategic interest to support the stability, security and prosperity of neighbouring States.
 It is with this in mind that it developed a specific policy called the European Neighbourhood Policy (ENP).

-- In the East, the Eastern Partnership, which was created in 2009 and includes six States of Eastern Europe and the Caucasus (Ukraine, Belarus, Moldova, Georgia, Armenia, Azerbaijan) ;
+1. In the East, the Eastern Partnership, which was created in 2009 and includes six States of Eastern Europe and the Caucasus : Ukraine, Belarus, Moldova, Georgia, Armenia and Azerbaijan ;

-- In the South, ten States all belonging to the Union for the Mediterranean (UfM), which was created in 2008 (Algeria, Egypt, Israel, Jordan, Lebanon, Libya, Morocco, Palestinian Authority, Syria and Tunisia).
+2. In the South, ten States all belonging to the Union for the Mediterranean (UfM), created in 2008 (Algeria, Egypt, Israel, Jordan, Lebanon, Libya, Morocco, Palestinian Authority, Syria, Tunisia).

 Relations with most partner countries are governed by cooperation agreements.
-Under the framework defined by Member States, the European Union holds regular dialogue with its neighbouring States in all areas : policy, economy, trade, security, migration, cooperation, human rights, health, agriculture and humanitarian assistance.
+Under the framework defined by Member States, the European Union holds regular dialogue with its neighbouring States in all areas, including policy, the economy, trade, security, migration, cooperation, human rights, health, agriculture and humanitarian assistance.
 The European Union also provides partner countries with significant support in various sectors for cooperation.
 For example, Tunisia, a special partner of the European Union in the Maghreb, receives €300 million a year.

 France attaches great importance to the European Neighbourhood Policy (ENP), which aims to enhance the prosperity and stability of the European Union’s neighbours.
 France is particularly committed to this unique policy, which covers both Southern and Eastern partners of the European Union.
 It supports dealing with this policy in a unique framework covering the Eastern and Southern neighbourhoods, with two Southern and Eastern components.

 Relations between the European Union and the Maghreb and Mashreq area

 The European Union is involved in resolving conflicts in Libya and the Middle East.
 Its action can include :